Man jailed for role in misappropriating over $461,000 of investment funds

 A co-accused in the case, Mark Cheng Jin Quan, 33, made headlines in January last year when he was kidnapped in Thailand while out on bail.

-He claimed his kidnappers had tortured him and demanded he pay his own ransom of US$500,000 (S$675,000) in Bitcoin, but he managed to flee his captors.
+He claimed his kidnappers had tortured him and demanded that he pay his own ransom of US$500,000 (S$675,000) in Bitcoin, but he managed to flee from his captors.

 Cheng is alleged to have conspired with Loh to misappropriate more than $320,000 belonging to their company Zabel Global Investments.